0xmetaschool/Learning-Projects/Build a Gamer DAO on Q Blockchain/Creating and Deploying a Gamer DAO using Q GDK/Deploy AirDropV1 Module.md

 ```

 - `addresses` is an array of objects, each containing public wallet addresses.
 These are the addresses we will use for whitelisting.
 You can add your wallet address here along with any other address you want to add.
+You can also use just one address here.
 - `leafNodes` is an array of hashed addresses using the keccak256 algorithm.
 - A Merkle tree is created using the `MerkleTree` constructor, passing in `leafNodes` and the keccak256 function for hashing, with `sortPairs: true` to ensure pairs are sorted before hashing.
 - The Merkle root of the tree is obtained using `merkleTree.getHexRoot()`.